 - Thursday, November 24, 2022 - Friday, November 25, 2022 Thanksgiving Holiday

 - Friday, December 24, 2022 - Monday, January 2, 2023 Winter Break

 Refer to Ivy Tech’s website for updates.

 Once an individual has their technical hands on experience, they can sit to take the state water operator exam.
 The certification examination application can be found at IDEM Forms under “Public Water Supply: Application For Water Treatment Plant and Water Distribution System Operator Certification – 12094.”
 These applications must be filled out completely and accurately in order to process them.
 The application process begins when IDEM receives an application with the required fee of thirty dollars ($30).
 There is a thirty dollar ($30) fee per exam application.
 A new exam application and fee must be submitted each time before an exam can be attempted.
 The fee does not change with the grade of certification exam being requested.
-Applicants who qualify, will receive an approval letter with instructions on how to schedule their exam appointment with one of Ivy Tech’s twenty-four (24) testing sites around the state.
+Applicants who qualify, will receive an approval letter.
+The approval letter is good for 90 days from issuance and will have instructions on how to schedule their exam appointment with one of Ivy Tech’s twenty-four (24) testing sites around the state.
 There is an additional forty dollar ($40) testing site fee per exam and grade of certification examination that must be paid to Ivy Tech.
 Here is a list of all the Ivy Tech Testing locations throughout Indiana.
 A testing site fee will not be charged to applicants who take the exam in November at the Indiana Government Center North building in Indianapolis.